-At a minimum, two dust monitors will be placed at the site perimeter.
-One dust monitor will be placed at an upwind location, and one dust monitor will be placed at a downwind location.
-Wind direction will be evaluated based on a wind sock or flag located at the site or per the nearest weather station (KCASANFR102 zip 94111) with live wind reporting.
-Weather forecasting and reporting can be found on a website such as http://www.wunderground.com.
-Dust monitor locations will be re-located throughout the day in the case of significant changes in the wind direction.
+Four dust monitors will be placed at the site perimeter.
+Two dust monitors will be placed at upwind locations, and two dust monitors will be placed at downwind locations.
+Wind direction will be evaluated based on an onsite windsock or flag.
+Dust monitor locations will remain constant throughout project's dust generating activities.
 The dust monitor locations will be recorded in dedicated field logs (see Section 5.1).